Heavy hybrid mesons in the QCD sum rule: Introduction

 If the above mentioned hybrid mesons exist, there should also be hybrid mesons containing one heavy quark ($q\bar{Q}g$) and heavy hybrid quarkonium ($Q\bar{Q}g$), although the $J^{PC}$ quantum number of the former is not exotic.
 The hybrid mesons containing one heavy quark and heavy hybrid quarkonium have been studied in \cite{Govaerts}.
 The masses of the hybrid quarkoniums were calculated in the heavy quark limit \cite{zhu1}.
-The masses and the pionic couplings to conventional heavy mesons of the hybrids containing one heavy quark were studied in Ref. \cite{zhu2}.
+The masses and the pionic couplings to conventional heavy mesons of the hybrids containing one heavy quark were studied in Ref.~\cite{zhu2}.
 In the present work, we study the hybrid mesons containing one heavy quark in the framework of heavy quark effective theory (HQET) \cite{hqet}, in which the expansion is performed in terms of $1/m_Q$, where $Q$ is the heavy quark involved.
 At the leading order of $1/m_Q$, the HQET Lagrangian respects the heavy quark flavor-spin symmetry, therefore heavy hadrons form a series of degenerate doublets.
 The two members in a doublet share the same quantum number $j_l$, the angular momentum of the light components.
 The two $j_l={1 \over 2}$ $S$-wave conventional heavy mesons form a doublet $(0^-,1^-)$ denoted as $H$ and the $j_l={1\over 2}/{3 \over 2}$ $P$-wave doublets $(0^+,1^+)/(1^+,2^+)$ are denoted as $S/T$.
 We denote the $j_l={3\over 2}/{5 \over 2}$ $D$-wave doubtlets $(1^-,2^-)/(2^-,3^-)$ as $M/N$.
 As far as the heavy hybrid containing one heavy quark are concerned, the two $j_l={1\over 2}$ doublets with $P=+$ and $P=-$ are denoted as $S^h$ and $H^h$, respectively.
 Similarly, the two $j_l={3\over 2}$ doublets with $P=+$ and $P=-$ are denoted as $T^h$ and $M^h$, respectively.
+We study the binding energy and pionic couplings to conventional heavy mesons of these heavy hybrid doublets.
+The heavy quark flavor-spin symmetry manifests itself throughout our calculation and makes a distinction between our present work and that in Ref.~\cite{zhu2}.

 We calculate the binding energy and decay constants of these hybrid doublets using Shifman-Vainshtein-Zakharov (SVZ) sum rules \cite{svz}.
 After performing the operator product expansion (OPE) of the $T$ product of two interpolating currents, we obtain sum rules which relate the binding energy and decay constants of corresponding hybrid mesons to expressions containing vacuum condensates parameterizing the QCD nonperturbative effect.
 The nonperturbative method used to calculate the pionic couplings between heavy hybrid mesons and conventional heavy mesons is the light-cone QCD sum rules (LCQSR) \cite{light-cone}.
 Now the OPE of the $T$ product of two interpolating currents sandwiched between the vacuum and an hadronic state is performed near the light-cone rather than at a small distance as in SVZ sum rules, and the QCD nonperturbative effects are included in the light-cone distribution amplitudes of the pion state.